DOI-USGS/dataRetrieval/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/USGS_R.svg?style=social&label=Follow%20USGS_R)](https://twitter.com/USGS_R)

+### Code of Conduct

+We want to encourage a warm, welcoming, and safe environment for contributing to this project.
+See the [code of conduct](https://github.com/USGS-R/dataRetrieval/blob/master/CONDUCT.md) for more information.

 ## Installation

 To install the dataRetrieval package, you must be using R 3.0 or greater and run the following command: